-Nuvilex anticipates that it will expend significant financial and management resources in its efforts to comply with the internal control attestation provisions of Section 404 of the Sarbanes-Oxley Act of 2002 beginning with the fiscal year ending April 30, 2010.
+Nuvilex anticipates that it will expend significant financial and management resources in its efforts to comply with the internal control attestation provisions of Section 404 of the Sarbanes-Oxley Act of 2002 for the fiscal year ending April 30, 2010.

-Section 404 of the Sarbanes-Oxley Act of 2002, and the rules and regulations promulgated there under, requires Nuvilex to have management attest to the adequacy of its internal controls in the Company's annual report on Form 10-K for the year ending April 30, 2010.
-There is a possibility that the Company will be required to make substantial changes to its internal controls in order for management to be able to attest that the Company's internal controls are effective as of April 30, 2009.
+Section 404 of the Sarbanes-Oxley Act of 2002, and the rules and regulations promulgated thereunder, require Nuvilex to have management attest to the adequacy of its internal controls in the Company's annual report on Form 10-K for the year ending April 30, 2010.
+The Company's internal controls did not meet such requirements on April 30, 2009 or October 31, 2009 and the Company will be required to make substantial changes to its internal controls in order for management to be able to make the required attestations by the end of the fiscal year ending April 30, 2010.
 Larger public companies that are currently required to comply with Section 404 have incurred significant monetary and other expenses from diversion of management time and attention, the acquisition of new computer software, the employment of additional personnel and training and third party internal controls consultants.
-In light of Nuvilex's current capital position, the Company anticipates that it will be time-consuming, costly and difficult for it to develop and implement the internal controls necessary for management to attest that the Company's internal controls are effective as of April 30, 2009.
-Nuvilex may need to hire additional financial reporting and internal controls personnel, acquire software and retain a third party consultant during 2009 and 2010.
-If management is unable to attest that the Company's internal controls are effective as of April 30, 2009, the price of Nuvilex common stock may be adversely affected.
+In light of Nuvilex' current capital position, the Company anticipates that it will be time-consuming, costly and difficult for it to develop and implement the internal controls necessary for management to make the required attestations.
+Nuvilex may need to hire additional financial reporting and internal controls personnel, acquire software and retain a third party consultant during 2010.
+Management's inability to attest that the Company's internal controls are effective as of April 30, 2009 may adversely affect the price of Nuvilex common stock.